 - E. CI, Commercial/Industrial Flex District

 - 1. Purpose Statement

-- The CI, Commercial/Industrial Flex District is intended for heavier commercial or light industrial uses such as contractor businesses, auto-oriented businesses, production, and associated office uses-that involve the use of commercial equipment or commercial vehicles not including semitrucks.
+- a.
+The CI, Commercial/Industrial Flex District is intended for heavier commercial or light industrial uses such as contractor businesses, auto-oriented businesses, production, and associated office uses.

 - b.
 The CI, Commercial/Industrial Flex District is intended to act as an intermediate district between retail-oriented districts such as LC, Local Commercial District and RC, Regional Commercial District and districts that are more oriented to manufacturing and the use of industrial processes.
 Uses in the CI District do not produce significant amounts of noise, vibration, dust, or odor beyond the property line.
 This district may act as a buffering district between more sensitive commercial and residential districts and the I, Industrial District where permitted uses tend to produce these effects.

 - 2. Permitted Uses and Use Regulations

-See Section 2.05.B Dimensional Standards for Nonresidential Districts and all applicable regulations in Section 155.4.
+See subsection 2.05.B Dimensional Standards for Nonresidential Districts and all applicable regulations in Section 155.4.